-- Students will be required to obtain and wear a white lab coat for the clinical SEL. - Some sites may require hair coverage in the form of a hair net and/or beard cover.
+- Students are required to obtain and wear a white lab coat for the clinical SEL.
+Students have the option of wearing hunter green scrubs for most, but not all, clinical rotations within the Carilion Clinic system; details will be distributed prior to that rotation. - Some sites may require hair coverage in the form of a hair net and/or beard cover and that piercings and jewelry be removed.